chef/chef-web-docs/content/reusable/md/policyfile_lock_json.md

 - Attributes included with the Policyfile

-A `Policyfile.lock.json` file is associated with a specific policy group, which means it is associated with one (or more) nodes that use the same revision of a given policy.
+A `Policyfile.lock.json` file is associated with a specific policy group, which means it's associated with one (or more) nodes that use the same revision of a given policy.